-Amber Hunter, Assistant Director of Admissions

-Pam Bauer, Program Director TBA, Admission Officer Kaci Telford, Senior Admissions Officer Tracy Yarchi, Placement Testing Coordinator
+Amber Hunter, Assistant Director of Admissions Tracy Yarchi, Placement Testing Coordinator Kelsi Goins, Admissions Counselor

-Hours: 8:00 am - 5:00 pm Monday - Friday \ Extended evening hours on Wednesday until 6:30 pm.
+Hours: 8:00 am - 5:00 pm Monday - Friday Extended evening hours on Wednesday until 6:30 pm.

 The major function of the Admission Office is the recruitment, admittance and enrollment of students into the various programs offered by the College.
 The Admission office attends on and off campus recruitment events, handles applications for admission and assists students with questions about the UCBA admissions process, and program offerings.
 The Admissions Office offers placement testing for English, Math, and Foreign Language.
 Students can take the English and Math placement tests online or on campus.
 Students can register for placement tests online or by calling 513-745-5783.
-For additional information about math and English placement testing, please refer to the web page https://www.ucblueash.edu/admissions/placement.html.
+For additional information about math and English placement testing, please refer to the webpage.

-BUSINESS AFFAIRS & HUMAN RESOURCES Muntz 140
+BUSINESS AFFAIRS & HUMAN RESOURCES

+Muntz.
+140

-Marc Watson, CPA, Director of Business Affairs & Human Resources Lacey McCarthy, Business Manager Gerrie Copeland, Financial Administrator 2 Amy Owens Smith, Human Resources Manager Raquel Tribby, Accountant 2
+Marc Watson, CPA, Director of Business Affairs & Human Resources Lacey McCarthy, Business Manager Gerrie Copeland, Financial Administrator Sr. Amy Owens Smith, Human Resources Manager Raquel Tribby, Accountant 2